General Questions / FAQ

 For secretarial work we charge CHF 110.00 (excl.
 VAT) /hour.

-All legal efforts, including the initial meeting and telephone or e-mail enquiries, are to be remunerated.
-In particular, this includes all time spent on studying files, giving advice, correspondence with the client and third parties, drafting legal documents, preparing negotiations and representation before courts and authorities, including travel.
+All legal efforts, including the initial consultation and telephone or e-mail inquiries, are to be remunerated.
+In particular, this includes all time spent studying files, providing advice, corresponding with clients and third parties, drafting legal documents, preparing for negotiations and representing clients before courts and authorities, including travel.

 If any legal expenses insurance does not pay the full hourly rate, the client undertakes to pay the difference.

-Expenses incurred in the handling of your case will be charged to you.
-These include the reimbursement of expenses for postage, telephone, photocopies (CHF 1/copy), travel expenses (CHF 1/car kilometre or tram/train ticket), courier services, transport of files, legal costs, fees, invoices from third parties for services obtained within the scope of the mandate, mandate-related use of legal databases (e.g., Swisslex), etc.
+Expenses incurred in processing your case will be charged to you.
+These include the reimbursement of expenses for postage, telephone, photocopies (CHF 1.-/copy), travel costs (CHF 1.-/car kilometer or tram/train ticket), courier services, transport of files, legal costs, fees, invoices from third parties for services obtained within the scope of the mandate, mandate-related use of legal databases (e.g. Swisslex), etc.

 Invoices from third parties, e.g., court costs or fees from public authorities, must always be paid directly by the client, even if the invoice is in the name of our law firm.